davegoblue/BasicStatChecks/README.md

 * Added 27-MAR-2016 - v004 includes code to generate a vector to hit a precise, pre-specified mean, SD, and N
 * Added 28-MAR-2016 - v004 includes an example of random vs. random showing "statistical significance" with enough trials
 * Added 29-MAR-2016 - v004 includes an example of Chebyshev's inequality
+* Added 30-MAR-2016 - v004 includes examples of paired testing for means and proportions (mcnemar)